AndrewJBateman/angular-webcam-video-capture/README.md

 * [Angular ViewChild](https://angular.io/api/core/ViewChild) decorator used to configure a view query.

-* [navigator.mediaDevices.getUserMediagetUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) method used to prompts the user for permission to use a media input which produces a MediaStream.
-It returns a Promise that resolves to a MediaStream object.
-A catch error function was added.
+* [navigator.mediaDevices.getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) method used to prompts the user for permission to use a media input which produces a MediaStream.
+It returns a Promise that resolves to a MediaStream object (assuming permission is given).
+A catch function was added to alert the user to any errors.

 ## Setup